visit-dav/visit/src/doc/cli_manual/functions.rst

     The name of the database to open.

 timeIndex : integer
-    This is an optional integer argument indicating the time index at which toopen the database.
+    This is an optional integer argument indicating the time index at which to open the database.
 If it is not specified, a time index of zero is assumed.

 dbPluginIndex : AMBIGUOUS
     An optional string containing the name of the plugin to use.
-Note that this string must also include the plugin's version number (with few exceptions,almost all plugins' version numbers are 1.0).
-Note also that you must capitalize the spelling identically to what the plugin'sGeneralPluginInfo::GetName() method returns.
-For example, "XYZ_1.0"is the string you would use for the XYZ plugin.
+Note that this string must also include the plugin's version number (with few exceptions, almost all plugins' version numbers are 1.0).
+Note also that you must capitalize the spelling identically to what the plugin's GetName() method returns.
+For example, "XYZ_1.0" is the string you would use for the XYZ plugin.

 return type : CLI_return_t
     The OpenDatabase function returns an integer value of 1 for success and 0